dotkom/notiwall/README.md

   - Support for favorite bus lines, simplifying finding a particular bus at a busy stop
   - Smart selection of bus stops at the options page, quickly determining which stop the user wants
   - The complete list of bus stops is fetched and parsed every now and then
-- Oracle
-  - Allows the user access to SiTs bus oracle
-  - The oracle has been improved with a feature that learns what you search for in order to allow intelligent auto-completion
-  - The replies from the Oracle are simplified for better readability

 Hardware Features (requires [NotiPi](https://github.com/appKom/notipi))